Brian Matthew

 Brian Matthew (17 September 1928 – 8 April 2017) was an English broadcaster who worked for the BBC for 63 years from 1954 until 2017.
 He was the host of Saturday Club, among other programmes, and began presenting Sounds of the 60s in March 1990, often employing the same vocabulary and the same measured delivery he had used in previous decades.

-In January 2017, after a short break from the programme after suffering a fall at home, the BBC announced, against Matthew's wishes, that he would not be returning to the programme and that he would be replaced.
-He was succeeded by Tony Blackburn.
+In January 2017, after a short break from the programme after suffering a fall at home, the BBC announced, against Matthew's wishes, that he would not be returning to the programme and that he would be replaced by Tony Blackburn.
 Matthew later died of pneumonia on 8 April 2017, aged 88.

 Early life

 Matthew was born on 17 September 1928 in Coventry, Warwickshire, the son of musical parents.
 His father was a conductor of the Coventry Silver Band and his mother a professional singer.
 He was educated at the city's Bablake School.